GoogleCloudPlatform/cloud-foundation-fabric/factories/example-environments/README.md

 - `main.tf`, a simple terraform file which consumes the [`subnets`](../subnets/) module

-Each environment directory structure is meant to mimic your GCP resources structure
+Each environment directory structure is meant to mimic your GCP resource structure

 ```
 .